Between the Covers (TV programme)

 Between the Covers is a BBC talk show hosted by Sara Cox in which guest stars talk about their favourite books, alongside other book picks as well.

 In March 2024, a Between The Covers Live!
 Tour was announced.
-This initial run of shows would have show dates in London, Oxford, Nottingham, Birmingham, Reading and Brighton and will feature Jo Brand, Kacey Ainsworth, Stephen Mangan, Joseph O’Connor.
-The tour will be hosted by the TV series executive producer, Amanda Ross.
+The initial run of shows would have show dates in London, Oxford, Nottingham, Birmingham, Reading and Brighton and would feature Jo Brand, Kacey Ainsworth, Stephen Mangan, and Joseph O'Connor.
+The tour would be hosted by the TV series executive producer, Amanda Ross.